raspberrypilearning/llm-rpi/en/step_1.md

     </iframe>
 </html>

+--- collapse ---
+---
+title: No YouTube?
+Download the videos!
+---

+You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/llm-rpi-go){:target="_blank"}.

+--- /collapse ---

 [Ollama](https://ollama.com){:target="_blank"} is an open-source tool designed to run large language models (LLMs) on your Raspberry pi itself, rather than over the internet.